tbridges-dev/ensek-test/README.md

 Tom Bridges' submission for a remote technical task set by ENSEK.

-This repo contains a .NET 9 Web API that allows the uploading, validation and processing of a .csv file, storing valid readings in a Postgres database.
+This repo contains a .NET 9 Web API that allows the uploading, validation and processing of a .csv file, storing valid readings in a PostgreSQL database.

 A Vue 3 UI application is also included in order to allow users to upload via a user interface.

+## Technology

+- C#/.NET 9
+- ASP.NET Core API
+- EF Core
+- ~~SQLite~~ PostgreSQL database
+- OpenAPI & Swagger
+- Vue 3
+- Copilot
+- xUnit

 ## Running the Application